What is play therapy?

 What can you help with?

-Most of my training and expertise is in working with children who have dealt with significant trauma.
-This includes children who have experienced sexual assault, physical abuse and/or neglect, the death of a parent or sibling, parental incarceration, domestic violence, and those in the foster care system.
+Most of my training and expertise is in working with families who have dealt with significant trauma.
+This includes children who have experienced sexual assault, physical abuse and/or neglect, the death of a parent or sibling, parental incarceration, domestic violence, and those in the foster care system, and mothers who have experienced intimate partner violence, traumatic births, miscarriage or stillbirth, and infant loss.

 Do you accept insurance?